Doc077/melonly-php/README.md

 # Melonly PHP Framework

-Melonly is a fast, modern web application framework for PHP.
-It makes easy to create secure, fast web applications with pleasure.
+Melonly is a fast, modern web application development framework for PHP.
+It makes easy to create secure and fast web applications with nice developer experience.

+Melonly is available to download from the [official site](https://melonly.dev).

 ## Documentation

-If you want to dig deeper and learn other advanced Melonly features, you may visit the official [documentation](https://melonly.dev/docs).
+If you want to dig deeper and learn some advanced Melonly features, you may visit the official [documentation](https://melonly.dev/docs).

 ## Download

-To start a basic project, You can use git clone:
+To start a basic project, You can clone the repository:

 ```
 > git clone https://github.com/Doc077/melonly.git